oc-hacker/Peer-Genius/client/redux/actions/creators/readme.md

 }
 ```

-In the case of `Peer Genius`, the structure is slightly loosened in that `error` can be anything.
+In the case of `Peer Genius`, the restriction on structure is slightly loosened in that `error` can be anything.

 `thunk`s are functions used as redux actions.
 Their signature is `async (dispatch, getState) => any`.